ayceclglgl/realm/README.md

 # Realm
 Simple API to support the creation and retrieval of User Realms.
 #
-Default profile is set to "mysql", can be change to "h2".
+Default profile is set to "mysql", can be changed to "h2".

+For mysql; change properties according to your environment.("spring.datasource.url", "spring.datasource.username" .. etc) "/realm/src/main/resources/scripts/mysql.sql" file can be used as an example.
 #
 TODOs: